mgp/book-notes/an-elegant-puzzle.markdown

 * pg 55: From your list, identify individuals who can immediately take over work.
 For items without someone who is ready today, identify individuals who could potentially take over.
 * pg 55: For the remaining items, separate into easy and risky gaps, and write up a plan to close all of the easy gaps and one or two of the risky gaps.

+### Chapter 3: Tools

+#### 3.1: Introduction to systems thinking

+##### 3.1.1: Stocks and flows

+* pg 62: An accumulation of changes, such as the number of trained managers in your company, is called a stock.
+They are the memory of changes over time.
+* pg 62: A change to a stock is called a flow, and each flow is either an inflow or an outflow.

+#### 3.2: Product management: exploration, selection, validation

+* pg 65: Product management is an iterative elimination tournament, with each round consisting of _problem discovery_, _problem selection_, and _solution validation_.

+##### 3.2.1: Problem discovery

+* pg 66: Taking the time to evaluate which problem to solve is one of the best predictors of a team's long-term performance.
+* pg 66: Themes of analysis include _users pain_, _users purpose_, _benchmarking_, _competitive advantages_, _competitive moats_, and _compounding leverage_.
+  * pg 66: Moats represent a sustaining competitive advantage, which makes it possible for you to pursue offerings that others simply cannot.
+  * pg 67: Identify tasks that don't seem important enough to prioritize, but whose compounding value makes the work possible to prioritize.

+##### 3.2.2: Problem selection

+* pg 67: To curate a problem portfolio, consider _what's needed to survive this round, the next round, and to win a round_, _different time frames_, _industry trends_, and _return on investment_.
+  * pg 68: Disagreement about what to work on is often rooted in different assumptions about what time frame to optimize for.
+  * pg 68: Usually people under-prioritize quick, easy wins.

+##### 3.2.3: Solution validation

+* pg 68: Effective techniques include _writing a customer letter_, _identifying prior art_, _finding first users_, _experimenting_, _building cheaply_, and _ensuring low switching costs_.
+  * pg 69: Prefer experimentation over analysis, as it's far easier to get good at cheaply validating than it is to get great at always picking the right solution.

+#### 3.3: Visions and strategies

+##### 3.3.1: Strategies and visions:

+* pg 70: Strategies are grounded documents that explain trade-offs and actions to address a specific challenge.
+* pg 70: Visions are aspirational documents that enable individuals who don't work closely together to make decisions that fit together cleanly.

+##### 3.3.2: Strategy

+* pg 71: An effective structure for good strategy has three sections: _diagnosis_, _policies_, and _actions_.
+* pg 71: The diagnosis describes the challenge, calling out the factors and constraints that define it.
+It is a very thorough problem statement.
+* pg 72: Policies describe the general approach you'll take to address the challenge.
+Bad guiding policies entrench the status quo, and good ones take a clear stance on competing goals.
+* pg 72: Actions are the steps to implement policies.
+Good actions make you feel both uncomfortable and hopeful, while bad actions shirk changing anything.

+##### 3.3.3: Vision

+* pg 73: An effective vision helps people think beyond the constraints of their local maxima, and lightly aligns progress without tight centralized coordination.
+* pg 73: A good vision defines a _vision statement_, _value proposition_, _capabilities_, _solved constraints_, _future constraints_, _reference materials_, and a _narrative_.
+  * pg 73: The _vision_statement_ is a one- or two-sentence aspirational statement to summarize the rest of the document.
+  * pg 73: The _value proposition_ defines how you will be valuable to your users and to your company, and what kinds of success you will enable them to achieve.
+  * pg 74: The _solved constraints_ explain what you're limited by today but will no longer be constrained by in the future.
+  * pg 74: The _narrative_ is a one-page summary of everything that is easy to digest.
+This typically immediately follows the vision statement.
+* pg 74: A vision is succeeding when people reference it to make their own decisions, and is struggling when decisions keep happening that don't fit its direction.
+* pg 75: Have one vision for every distinct area.
+Having two articulated visions in one place is worse than having zero.

+##### 3.4: Metrics and baselines

+* pg 76: Defining goals – good goals are a composition of four specific kinds of numbers
+  * pg 76: A _target_ states where you want to reach.
+  * pg 76: A _baseline_ indicates where you are today.
+  * pg 76: A _trend_ defines the current velocity.
+  * pg 76: A _time frame_ sets bounds for the change.
+* pg 76: Investments and baselines
+  * pg 76: Investments describe a future state that you want to reach, and baselines describe aspects of the present that you want to preserve.
+  * pg 77: Baseline metrics are useful for narrowing the solution space that you explore in order to accomplish your investment goals.
+* pg 77: Plans and contracts
+  * Specify as few investment goals as possible, maybe three, and focus discussion on those.
+You should identify more baseline goals.